jurgenwigg/py3S60/newcore/Doc/library/os.rst

 .. function:: sched_setparam(pid, param)

-   Set the scheduling parameters for the process with PID *pid*.
+   Set a scheduling parameters for the process with PID *pid*.
 A *pid* of 0 means the calling process. *param* is a :class:`sched_param` instance.